Branch Office Registration

 - Authenticated copy of the Board Resolution authorizing the establishment of a branch office in the Philippines; designating the resident agent to whom summons and other legal processes may be served to the foreign corporation; and stipulating that in the absence of such agent or upon cessation of its operations in the Philippines, any summons or legal processes may be served to the SEC as if the same is made upon the corporation at its home office.

 - Financial statements as of a date not exceeding one year immediately prior to the application, certified by an independent Certified Public Accountant of the home country and authenticated before the Philippine Consulate/Embassy.

 - Authenticated copies of the Articles of Incorporation

 - Proof of Inward Remittance such as a bank certificate

 - Resident Agent’s acceptance of appointment

-If the branch office is set-up in the Philippines, the company will need to appoint/designate its resident agent in the Philippines and indicate the name of said resident agent in the abovementioned Certificate of Board Resolution.
+Branch Offices need to appoint its resident agent in the Philippines and indicate the name of said resident agent in the above mentioned Certificate of Board Resolution.
 If the resident agent is a foreigner, he/she should be the holder of a valid Philippine visa which, at the time of its issuance, entitles the holder thereof to stay in the Philippines continuously for at least one year.
 The designated Resident Agent can only open the pre-registration account (where assigned capital has to be remitted/deposited directly) after he/she shall have received his/her appointment as resident agent.